-The Company's production levels could be impacted by operational hazards (explosion, mechanical failures), community blockades, human health issues (poisoning, virus outbreak) and delays in critical suppliers.
+In addition, the Company's production levels could be impacted by delays in obtaining governmental approvals or consents, shutdowns of connected wells resulting from extreme weather conditions, problems in storage and distribution and adverse geological and mechanical conditions, community blockades, human health issues (poisoning, virus outbreak) and delays in critical suppliers.
 These risks could generate impacts on the revenue generation (deferral losses) and reputational damage related to non-compliance with the market and stakeholders expectations.
 As part of the risk mitigation, the Company monitors the operational risks, social environment and community engagement, to manage any impacts to changes in total production.